-- It was a dark and $dark \wedge stormy \wedge night$ - A day late and $day late \land dollar short$ a dollar short - Be on time and $on time \land ready to go$
+- A day late and $day late \land dollar short$ a dollar short - Be on time and $find the on time \wedge ready to go$

 Not all English language usages of the word "and" translate to Logical Conjunction.
 In these instances, the English language statement has no assignable Truth Values.
 Examples: